Python print()

 Common Use Cases

 Debugging during development is the most frequent use of print().
-Inserting print() calls to inspect variable values, execution flow, and intermediate results is the quickest way to diagnose issues in small scripts and during prototyping, before adopting more structured logging solutions.
+Inserting print() calls to inspect variable values, execution flow, and intermediate results is the quickest way to diagnose issues in small scripts and during prototyping.

 Generating formatted console output for command-line applications is another core use case.
-By combining the sep and end parameters, you can produce neatly formatted tables, progress indicators, and status messages.
-For example, using end='\r' creates an in-place updating progress line on the terminal.
+By combining sep and end, you can produce neatly formatted tables, progress indicators, and status messages.

-Writing structured output to files using the file parameter allows print() to serve as a simple report generator.
-By passing a file object opened in write mode, you can direct formatted output to log files, CSV exports, or text reports without switching to more complex file-writing patterns.
+Writing structured output to files using the file parameter allows print() to serve as a simple report generator, directing formatted output to log files or text reports.

 For reading user input from the console, see the Python input() function.
 To open files for writing with the file parameter, the Python open() function provides the necessary file object.